IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

 * `zone` - (Required, Forces new resource, string) Name of the zone.
 * `profile` - (Required, string) The profile name.
   * * Updating profile requires instance to be in stopped status, running instance will be stopped on update profile action.  * `image` - (Required, string) ID of the image.
+* `dedicated_host` - (Optional, string, ForceNew) The placement restrictions to use for the virtual server instance.
+Unique Identifier of the Dedicated Host where the instance will be placed
+* `dedicated_host_group` - (Optional, string, ForceNew) The placement restrictions to use for the virtual server instance.
+Unique Identifier of the Dedicated Host Group where the instance will be placed
 * `boot_volume` - (Optional, list) A block describing the boot volume of this instance.
 `boot_volume` block have the following structure:
   * `name` - (Optional, string) The name of the boot volume.